matijakolaric-com/django-music-publisher/docs/manual_works.rst

    Data on the first recording of the work

 All fields are self-explanatory.
 Please note that fields ``Album / Library CD`` and ``Recording Artist`` behave in the same way the described field ``Writer`` does.
 Let us presume that our first work has not been recorded yet and remove this form.

+Please read the part on ``Albums and/or Library CDs`` for details on albums and music libraries.

 Artists Performing Works
 ++++++++++++++++++++++++